 I found out that you could boost overall health (and hair growth!) by taking omega 3 fatty acids.
 So I bought a big bottle of the capsules and broke one open over her food twice a day.

 Within a month, her coat was probably thicker and shinier than any of the other dogs in the litter or that I knew.
 Since then I do this for all my animals AND myself!
 And it works like a charm every time.

 In case you were wondering which supplement I use – my favourite is from Krill fish oil.

 Of course you are not limited to this.
 You may also have come across Wild Growth Hair Oil, Lipogaine, Infinite Growth and many other products as a way to re-grow your hair.
 You can use any source of omega 3 including just eating more foods rich with it.
 Just make sure you eat enough to see an effect!

 Good habits will never fail you or your horse

-Sorry for the long droning post!
-This was a learning process for me too and I really hope that we can both keep up the habits to get thicker, longer and healthier hair 🙂
+This was a learning process for me, but one that I really enjoyed.
+I hope that we can keep up the habits together to get thicker, longer and healthier hair 🙂

 To finish off, here’s a summary list of what you need to do: